-In this section, we consider the opposite scenario in which instead of offering a bribe, player 1 commits to the bargaining protocol of requesting a bribe.
-Again, peace is not implementable in any separating equilibria for similar reasons in the bribing model.
-Below we focus on robust peaceful equilibria (which can only be pooling).
+In this section we consider the opposite scenario in which player 1 requests a payment from player 2 in exchange for exiting the conflict.
+Just as in the bribing model, peace is not implementable in any separating equilibrium.
+Below we focus on robust peaceful equilibria, which can only be pooling.

-Suppose that a peaceful equilibrium exists, with the on-path request denoted by $\bar{r}$ which cannot be higher than $\underline{v}_{2}$.
+Suppose that a peaceful equilibrium exists.
+Denote the on-path request by $\bar{r}$, which cannot be higher than $\underline{v}_{2}$.